macklab/BrainMaker/README.md

 /configs.

 It is expected that there are reconstructed surfaces available to convert into .stl files.
-Freesurfer's recon-all must be run before this docker.
-The recon-all outputs are, by default, expected to be placed inside a subject specific bids
+Freesurfer's recon-all must be run before this Docker.
+The recon-all outputs are, by default, expected to be placed inside a subject specific BIDS
 directory: `{bids_dir}/derivatives/freesurfer/sbj_{ID}/surf/`.
 The level of analysis will always be at the participant level, therefore, the participant label name-value argument is required.